 Robert Cuffy is a supporter of the Socialist Workers Alliance of Guyana, the Socialist Labor Group and the maintainer of the C.L.R.
 James and Raya Dunayevskaya pages at the Marxist Internet Archive who has an interest in the state capitalist political economy arguments of the Johnson-Forest tendency.
 Robert currently works in NYC as a caseworker for kids in foster care and a member of Social Service Employees Union local 317.
 His current political goal centers around the revival of the West Indian/Caribbean radical tradition as embodied most recently by Guyanese revolutionary Walter Rodney.

 Banah Ghadbian is a Syrian woman poet, jewelry maker, and activist.
 She has a B.A. in comparative women’s studies and sociology from Spelman College and an M.A. from University of California-San Diego, where she is a doctoral student in ethnic studies.
 Her research focuses on how Syrian women use creative resistance including poetry and theatre to survive multiple layers of violence.
-Her work is published in The Feminist Wire (finalist in their 2015 poetry competition), As/Us: a journal for queer women in the world, Aunt Chloe, Sukoon, the Journal of Middle Eastern Women’s Studies, and the print anthology Passage & Place.
+Her work is published in The Feminist Wire (finalist in their 2015 poetry competition), and the print anthology Passage & Place.